erikholm97/Library/README.md

 A library application in which you can create, edit and lend library items.
 You can also manage employees.
 Made in ASP.NET Core and as a part of a coding challenge.

-Commands in ../LibraryBackEnd for generating model
+Commands in ../LibraryBackEnd for generating DB

 dotnet tool install --global dotnet-ef